These twenty one cool things to do in Reykjavik Iceland will help you explore the city’s history, food, quirky sites and urban street culture.

 You can ping pong from a serious exhibit on Iceland’s settlement and Viking history to a punk rock museum.
 Have a peaceful view overlooking the city followed by a sobering stroll through a mournful sculpture garden.
 Have a hot dog with your street art and then finish up a cinnamon bun on your way to the penis museum.

 It’s jarring in the most delightful way and all of the best things to do in Reykjavik have that element of surprise.
-So, what follows is a curated guide to the cool things to do in Reykjavik, designed to help you find those quirky spots and surprising moments.
+So, what follows is a curated guide for what to do in Reykjavik, designed to help you find those quirky spots and surprising moments.

-Read straight through or use this handy table of contents to navigate around:
+See it all by reading this straight through or use the handy table of contents above to navigate around.